Malta International Airport - Commercial space planning

 Malta International Airport handled 4.6 million passengers in 2015.
-It caters for predominantly European holiday makers, in particular the British and Italians, as well as local Maltese travellers.
+It caters for predominantly European holiday makers, in particular British and Italians passengers, as well as local Maltese travellers.
 The airport is currently undertaking a terminal expansion programme to meet growing passenger demands.

-Evaluated the existing commercial offer at the airport, including in depth interview with key stakeholders, to identify operational concerns and gaps and aspects that could be executed better to create greater commercial returns
+- Evaluated the existing commercial offer at the airport, including in depth interviews with key stakeholders, to identify operational concerns and aspects that could be executed better to create greater commercial returns

-Analysed passenger profiles, to identify their spending behaviour and their key commercial needs at the airport
+- Analysed passenger profiles, to identify their spending behaviour and key commercial needs at the airport

-Commercial space modelling and revenue forecasting, to validate the size of the new duty free store and forecast the increase in income and sales due to a larger duty free store and our recommendations on retail mix and operations
+- Commercial space modelling and revenue forecasting, to validate the size of the new duty free store and forecast the increase in income and sales

-Consideration of the commercial impact due to Brexit, as British travellers make up a large portion of the passengers
+- Consideration of the commercial impact due to Brexit, as British travellers make up a large proportion of the passenger mix

 Pragma provided valuable strategic insight to Malta International Airport which will inform their decisions on the tenant mix as key contracts come up for negotiation, to create an enhanced retail offer and increase commercial revenues.